Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 ### KeyVaultRoleDefinition

-A `KeyVaultRoleDefinition` is a collection of permissions.
+A Role Definition is a collection of permissions.
 A role definition defines the operations that can be performed, such as read, write, and delete.
 It can also define the operations that are excluded from allowed operations.

-KeyVaultRoleDefinitions can be listed and specified as part of a `KeyVaultRoleAssignment`.
+Role definitions can be listed and specified as part of a Role Assignment.

 ### KeyVaultRoleAssignment.

-A `KeyVaultRoleAssignment` is the association of a KeyVaultRoleDefinition to a service principal.
+A Role Assignment is the association of a Role Definition to a service principal.
 They can be created, listed, fetched individually, and deleted.

 ### KeyVaultAccessControlClient

-A [KeyVaultAccessControlClient][src-rbac-client] provides both synchronous and asynchronous operations allowing for management of `KeyVaultRoleDefinition` and `KeyVaultRoleAssignment` objects.
+A [KeyVaultAccessControlClient][src-rbac-client] provides both synchronous and asynchronous operations allowing for management of Role Definitions (instances of `KeyVaultRoleDefinition`) and Role Assignments (instances of `KeyVaultRoleAssignment`).

 ### KeyVaultBackupClient